koyorikoyote/Notion-Landing-Page/README.md

 # Notion-Landing-Page

-Notion-style landing page with a clean, minimalistic look and with shadcn UI inspired Testimonials section.
+Notion-style landing page with a clean, minimalistic look and with shadcn UI inspired Testimonials section for a workspace product.

 This is a web demo Next.JS application using Typescript, Tailwind CSS and NextJS standards using APP Router.